The truck’s purpose has not changed much, as hauling goods is a utility that is crucial for both commercial and recreational purposes.

 Its a luxurious blend of rustic and modern styling that nature lovers and artists will love.
-Nothing is overbearing but everything is eloquent.
+Nothing is overbearing, but everything is eloquent.
 Navigation and display units are large and clean-lined.

 The door jams even feature a self-charging pop-out flashlight.
 Slide in gear till it’s packed and hit the road!

-Another way the R1T is revolutionizing the pickup truck as a whole is by its ability to do that, pick-up!
+Another way the R1T is revolutionising the pickup truck as a whole is by its ability to do that, pick-up!
 The R1T has more storage than you can imagine.
 Let us start with the front.

 Pop the hood on the R1T, and you’ll notice something shocking.
 As you may have guessed, there is no engine up front as the four electric motors are wheel-side.